windmill-labs/windmilldocs/docs/apps/4_app_component_library.md

 ## Components properties

-Components can be configured in three ways:
+Components can be configured in two ways:

 - **Inputs**: inputs can be connected to an output or computed using a runnable.
   - e.g. `Table` component has an input that can be connected to an output or computed using a runnable, which is an array of objects.